Chalkin/Chalkin/README.md

 an independent web developer from Munich/Germany.

-**My technologies:**

-- HTML, CSS, JS
+**Technologies I use:**

-- Laravel artisan
+- Laravel
-- Vue.js lover
+- Vue.js
+- Angular
+- HTML, CSS, JS, TS
+- Node.js

 **I have previously done projects for companies like:**

 - BMW Group
+- Aldi USA
+- Tom Tailor
 - Audi
 - Porsche
 - BMG Music Group
-- Aldi
-- and many others
+- and many more

 **I am always looking for new and exciting freelance projects in Laravel & Vue.js.
 Hit me up.**